kishkath/Learning/README.md

 # learning
-Exercise1: Jovian - DataAnalysis
+### Exercise1: Jovian - DataAnalysis

-Project: Took out an IPL statistics, and gathered data from kaggle and found out some insights with the data with my own questionarie.
+Theme: Took out an IPL statistics, and gathered data from kaggle and found out some insights with the data with my own questionarie.

 Domain: Data analysis, Finding some useful insights.